-- 4.1 The Committee meetings are only required for decisions which require discussion. - 4.2 A monthly papers-based approval route will be used for all other predefined decisions, with two members confirming or rejecting such decisions through correspondence. - 4.3 Where a Committee meeting is held the Secretary must give members at least seven days' notice of the time and place of a meeting.
+- 4.1 As a minimum the Education and Training Committee must meet three times in each year.. - 4.2 The Secretary must give members at least seven days' notice of the time and place of a meeting.
 Failure to send notice of a meeting to a member does not invalidate the proceedings of that meeting.